 In addition to leaving your pup with the groomer (or even a sitter, kennel, or veterinarian), working on their separation anxiety has countless other benefits for the health and happiness of your dog.

 Make each spa day as safe and comfortable for your pup as possible

 Once the big day happens — and you just can’t wait any longer to get them all cleaned up — keep in mind these very important steps in making this experience safe and comforting to your pet:

 - Give your pup a surface that they feel comfortable and confident on.
 Most all dogs want to be on a non-slip surface during their bath.
 The slipperiness of most bathtubs can actually increase their anxiety.
 So laying down a non-slip mat or a towel can really help them out.

 - When bathing them, make sure the water temperature is neither too cold nor too hot.
 Always start with a nice warm to lukewarm temperature.

-An important added benefit of your dog being comfortable as it’s being handled, is when they’re standing on your vet’s examination table.
-A dog that is properly trained to stand confidently while being thoroughly examined up and down their body allows veterinarians to better search for lumps, bumps and other abnormalities that can put your dog at risk — potentially saving your pup’s life.
+An important added benefit of your dog being comfortable as they're being handled is when they’re standing on their vet’s examination table.
+A dog that is properly trained to stand confidently while being thoroughly examined up and down their body allows veterinarians to better search for lumps, bumps, and other abnormalities that can put your dog at risk — potentially saving your pup’s life.

 Judi Anderson-Wright, MA, CPDT-KA contributed to the contents of this article.

 Judi is the Co-owner and Director of Canine Education at Great Dog, located in Seattle, WA.
-Great Dog offers its clients a wide range of services, including: boarding, grooming and obedience classes. www.gogreatdog.com
+Great Dog offers its clients a wide range of services, including: boarding, grooming, and obedience classes.